 All Ph.D. candidates are required to prepare at least one manuscript, judged acceptable by the

 major adviser and at least one additional member of the student's Doctoral Program Committee,

 for submission to a refereed journal, prior to submitting the Report of the Dissertation Defense Form (D-4) (PDF) to the graduate coordinator.

 After the dissertation has been presented, a final examination will be conducted by the Doctoral

 Program Committee.
 The candidate should be prepared to defend the dissertation and discuss any

 A report of the examination, carrying the signatures of all members of the committee, must be

-sent to the Graduate School before the deadline preceding the anticipated date of graduation.
+sent to the MU Office of Graduate Studies before the deadline preceding the anticipated date of graduation.
 For

 the dissertation to be considered successfully defended, the student's Doctoral Program